For the 2nd time in a 2 year period, our Dimplex B8000 electric fireplace insert has had the fireplace blower element “die” on us.

 You can see in the next four pictures the locations of those screws.
 Sorry about the bad photography, unattractive subject, and poor choice of clothes.
 Its only when you go to put pictures into a blog post that you actually panic!

 After the screws are out, the fireplace really just pops out.
 It is VERY lightweight.
 Surprisingly so.

-The hardest part is removing the 4,397 screws that hold the heater/blower element in place.
+The hardest part is removing the 4,397 screws that hold the rv fireplace blower heater element in place.
 Just remove them.

 I didn’t say LOSE them!
 Keep track of them, you’ll need them in 10 minutes.

-Now just reverse the steps and you’ve completely fixed you RV Fireplace and saved the $200 from the RV repair person bill.
+Now just reverse the steps and you’ve completely fixed your RV Fireplace and saved the $200 from the RV repair person bill.
 This one is just too easy to have them do.

 No, I like to reserve the really YUKKY stuff for the repair guy so I get my complete $200 worth.